Spectacular spectacle at the end

 Even from a distance you can see the copper-red stones lying around the geyser.
 You watch in anticipation as it begins to bubble.
 Then you hear it bubbling and hissing, and then the time has come.
 With tremendous pressure, the water fountain shoots 60 metres into the sky.
 Astonished "Ohhs" and "Ahhs" murmur through the groups of visitors and underline the impressive experience.

-At Namedyer Werth you spend a total of around 45 minutes, of which the geyser eruption itself takes about 15 minutes.
-Unlike its "hot water colleagues", the geyser water in Andernach only about 20 °C warm, hence the name cold-water geyser.
-So feel free to get up close and take a sip.
-You can rarely enjoy such fresh, natural mineral water.
+You spend around 45 minutes on the Namedyer Werth, of which the geyser eruption itself lasts around 15 minutes.
+In contrast to its "hot water colleagues", the geyser water in Andernach is only around 20 °C, hence the name cold water geyser.
+So don't be afraid to get up close.